orionrobots/orionrobots.github.io/about_us.md

 We build robots for fun, learning and would like to share that with others.

 We (Danny, Pheobe and Jonathan) all are learning robotics at home, using tools, materials and techniques that are available to everyone.
+You can get in touch with us on discord at https://discord.gg/4kcSNf4Npp.

 We love robotics.
 Here are 3 good reasons why: